certifiedSAMMIE09/My-python-projects/README.md

 # My-python-projects
 ### Introduction
-This is a compilation of all my python solution during the course of my learning.
+This is a compilation of all my Python solution during the course of my learning.

+### PYTHON FUNCTION
-+ Task 1 - A python function to find the max of three numbers.
++ Task 1 - A Python function to find the max of three numbers.